Schedule a free consultation

 Possible Defense Against a DWI Marijuana Charge in Texas

 The stakes for a conviction of a DWI drug charge are high.
 A good defense may not produce an outcome you want, but an aggressive, prudent defense can.
 Defenses in DWI drug matters are highly dependent on the facts of the case, and only an experienced, board certified DWI lawyer like Doug Murphy will know how to devise a strategy that comprehensively defends your case.
-At Doug Murphy Law Firm, P.C., suspects of DWI marijuana charges are provided aggressive, comprehensive defense with the aim to compel dismissal or persuade a "not guilty" verdict.
+At Murphy & McKinney Law Firm, P.C., suspects of DWI marijuana charges are provided aggressive, comprehensive defense with the aim to compel dismissal or persuade a "not guilty" verdict.

 Depending on the facts, there are several key strategies that DWI criminal defense attorney Doug Murphy may employ.
 The details of the facts will be important to the defense strategy.
 Specific questions to consider include: